pmacoutinho/pmacoutinho/README.md

 # Hi there! 👋
-### Computer & Telematics Engineering Student in University of Aveiro
+### I'm a Computer & Telematics Engineering student in University of Aveiro, currently working on getting my Masters degree
 <br>

 <div>